Moscow court reverses Sergei Mitrokhin election ban | DW | 13.08.2019

 Tens of thousands of people gathered in the Russian capital, Moscow, on Saturday to protest the exclusion of opposition and independent candidates from the vote.

-It was the latest in a wave of actions that have taken place since mid-July in support of independent candidates to Moscow City Duma.
+It was the latest in a wave of actions that have taken place since mid-July in support of independent candidates for the Moscow City Duma.

 Protesters carried placards with slogans such as "Give us the right to vote!" and "You've lied to us enough," while others held up pictures of activists arrested at earlier protests.